kojigardiner/ambilight-client/README.md

   *State: DATA*

-  Behavior: Listen for data messages.
-Immediately parse and send to LEDs.
+  Behavior: Listen for data messages and parse.
+If the sequence number is larger than the last received, immediately send to LEDs and update the last seen sequence number.

   Transition: On receipt of discovery message, transition to DISCOVERY state.